lamlados/Maven-web_DSA/README.md

 # Maven-web
-  My first web project using maven and tomcat, about a login system with verify-code.
+  My first web project using maven and tomcat, about a login system with a verify-code-check.